Lipen/discrete-math-course/typst/hw1.typ

 Streaming services use similarity measures to recommend content.

 Consider _user preferences_ as sets of genres they enjoy.
-For example, user Anna likes Sci-fi and Thriller, so her preference set is $A = {"sci-fi", "thriller"}$.
+For example, if Anna loves mind-bending plots, her preference set is $A = {"sci-fi", "thriller"}$.

 #align(center, table(
   columns: 9,